 During the Coronavirus school closures, we have pivoted to provide innovative programming:

-- * Distributed hundreds of take-home Garden Kits (pots, soil, seeds, “Sprout Journal” activity book, ruler and Home Gardens flyer) at school-based food pantries.
+- * Distributed 685 of take-home Spring Garden Kits (pots, soil, seeds, “Sprout Journal” activity book, ruler and Home Gardens flyer) at school-based food pantries.

-- * Shifted to production gardening at school gardens to harvest vegetables and donate them to families at school-based food pantries
+- * Shifted to production gardening at school gardens to harvest vegetables and donate them to families at school-based food pantries.
+1200 lbs of organic produce were shared with families at school-based pantries over the last year.

 Improve access to and child enthusiasm for healthy fruits and vegetables.
-This year our goal is to harvest at least 800lbs of produce to donate to the cafeteria, offer in taste-tests and give to families.
+We grow produce to donate to the cafeteria, offer in taste-tests and give to families.

 Inspire Environmental Stewards